 Since FY 2010-11, BAWSCA has operated and maintained a Water Conservation Database (WCDB) that serves as the repository for BAWSCA member agency water use and water conservation program information.
-BAWSCA utilized the database in FY 2020-21 to support several work efforts including the Demand Study.
+BAWSCA utilized the database in FY 2021-22 to support several work efforts including the Demand Study.
+Note that BAWSCA is in the process of updating the WCDB, and anticipates the update will be in place for use in the Fall of 2023.

-The purpose of the WCDB is to: (1) streamline data collection to support tracking of water conservation activities in the region; (2) monitor quantifiable water savings in the BAWSCA region; and (3) facilitate data collection and data management to support the following activities:
+The purpose of the WCDB is to: (I) streamline data collection to support tracking of water conservation activities in the region; (2) monitor quantifiable water savings in the BAWSCA region; and (3) facilitate data collection and data management to support the following activities: